 Financial planning for a French mortgage, tax, and currency exchange

-When buying property in France, it’s really important to look carefully at your finances and plan for every eventuality during the purchase process.
-There is much more to consider than you may initially think.
+When buying property in France, it’s really important to look carefully at your finances.
+This will help you plan for every eventuality during the purchase process.
+There is much more to consider than you may initially think – especially with French mortgages.

 Hidden property buying costs